Skip to content

 Common mistakes to avoid when doing benchmark analysis

-Is your benchmark analysis giving you a distorted view of reality?
 Even experienced market researchers fall into common traps that can undermine the value of competitive intelligence.
+These mistakes include:

 Focusing on too many metrics